 The Wind Turbine

-Wind Turbine is a system built to tap the energy from wind and convert it to electricity.
+Wind Turbine is a system built to tap the energy from wind and convert it into electricity.
 It makes up the different components which work together to achieve the transformation process.
 The major features include;

 - The rotor blades; fixing the blades on an axis and spinning in the direction of the wind.
 The speed is also dependent on the strength of the wind.